chunglabmit/nuggt/README.md

                 in the Y direction after transposing and resizing.
 * **--flip-z** this parameter indicates that the image should be flipped in the Z direction after transposing and resizing.
+* **---x-index** the index of the x-coordinate in the alignment points matrix, e.g. "0" if the x and z  axes were transposed.
+Defaults to 2.
+* **---y-index** the index of the y-coordinate in the alignment points matrix, e.g. "0" if the y and z  axes were transposed.
+Defaults to 1.
+* **---z-index** the index of the z-coordinate in the alignment points matrix, e.g. "2" if the x and z  axes were transposed.
+Defaults to 0.

 **nuggt-align** will print the URLs of the reference viewer, moving viewer and original viewer on startup.
 These can be used to launch browser instances for